FelixOnline/FelixOnline/readme.md

 If you host Admin on the same server as the main site, you may need to define CACHE_PATH in the configuration file and set it to the same path as the main site for cache resetting to work.

-Note that the current theme requires use of Glyphicons Pro, which is not included for licensing reasons.
+Note that the current theme requires use of Glyphicons Pro and Social, which is not included for licensing reasons.
+When you purchase Glyphicons, copy the files from the `web/html_css` directory to the fonts directory in the `modern6` theme for both Glyphicons Pro and Glyphicons Social.

 ### Database Migrations
 * Run `./vendor/bin/phinx init` to create a `phinx.yml` file in the root directory and fill it in with your database credentials
+* Set the `migrations` setting to "vendor/felixonline/core/migrations"
 * Run `./vendor/bin/phinx migrate` to run all migrations